BerryMelon/dotfiles/README.md

-# My personal vimrc
+# My personal script for every new device

-Uses Vundle for plugin management
+Just some personal stuff.